SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ## **TL;DR**

-In this post, we take a step back and ask two simple questions:
+In this post, we ask two simple questions:
 **Where should we steer a model?** And **how expressive can steering actually be?**

 By comparing steering and finetuning through a first-order lens, we find a surprisingly clear answer: the best place to steer is often **after the skip connection**, where attention and MLP outputs meet.
 Steering here is more expressive than steering inside modules, and it ends up looking a lot closer to what finetuning does.